jaakkonikkila/Tampereella/README.md

 - **Dark Mode Support**: Dark mode support for those who don't want to get blinded ;)
 - **Custom reusable components**: Custom reusable components for modularity.
 For example Card and Filter components.

+## Explanation and thought process

+- The webpage consists of a homepage and multiple content pages.
+- I use reusable custom components for the content pages.
+- Card component is used to display the content.
+Card component varies in size with restrictions.
+It has option to display Google Maps link and Website link.
+It has popover action for long descriptions and better readability.
+- Filter component is used in all content pages and it has options for single and multiselect.
+- ScrollToTopButton is displayed when needed on the content pages to easily navigate to the top of the page.
+- User can choose the language and prefered color mode from the TopBar.
+- TopBar on mobile has logo and openable drawer with the navigation links and language and color mode selectors.
+On Desktop they are directly shown on the TopBar.
+- Footer scales with the device size.

 ## Getting Started

 First, run the development server: